 Election Campaign (2 weeks period; ends on the Election Day)

 Organizing a campaign shall be defined as, but not limited to the following criteria:

-An election takes place in the Main Conference Hall of the school.
-All students from grades 6-12 can vote for the candidates of the Student parliament Chair.
+The election takes place in the Main Conference Hall of the school.
+All students from grades 6-12 can vote for the candidates of the Student Parliament Chair.
 The election results will be announced the next day.

 The Student Parliament Chair has the overall responsibility for the activities of the Student Parliament.
 Together with the other leaders, the Chair defines the goals of the organization and outlines a strategy to successfully reach the goals.
 The Chair is the driving force behind the efforts of the Student Parliament, which means that s/he will encourage and support other leaders to ensure that projects are successfully completed.
 It is the responsibility of the Chair to propose new initiatives and projects to ensure that the needs of the member body are addressed.
 The Chair is involved in all decisions regarding the appointment of new commission chairs and other project leaders.